csebooks/operating-systems/content.en/memory-management/_index.md

 Some versions of the UNIX system use this method in conjunction with the second-chance algorithm.
 It can be a useful augmentation to any page- replacement algorithm, to reduce the penalty incurred if thewrong victimpage is selected.
 We describe these—and other—modifications in Section 10.5.3.

-**10.4.8 Applications and Page Replacement**
+### Applications and Page Replacement

 In certain cases, applications accessing data through the operating system’s vir- tual memory perform worse than if the operating system provided no buffer- ing at all.
 A typical example is a database, which provides its own memory management and I/O buffering.
 Applications like this understand their mem- ory use and storage use better than does an operating system that is implement- ing algorithms for general-purpose use.
 Furthermore, if the operating system is buffering I/O and the application is doing so as well, then twice the memory is being used for a set of I/O.

 In another example, data warehouses frequently performmassive sequen- tial storage reads, followed by computations and writes.
-The LRU algorithm

-**10.5 Allocation of Frames 413**

-would be removing old pages and preserving new ones, while the applica- tion would more likely be reading older pages than newer ones (as it starts its sequential reads again).
+The LRU algorithm would be removing old pages and preserving new ones, while the applica- tion would more likely be reading older pages than newer ones (as it starts its sequential reads again).
 Here, MFU would actually be more efficient than LRU.

 Because of such problems, some operating systems give special programs the ability to use a secondary storage partition as a large sequential array of logical blocks, without any file-system data structures.
 This array is some- times called the **raw disk**, and I/O to this array is termed raw I/O. Raw I/O bypasses all the file-system services, such as file I/O demand paging, file locking, prefetching, space allocation, file names, and directories.
 Note that although certain applications are more efficient when implementing their own special-purpose storage services on a raw partition, most applications perform better when they use the regular file-system services.

-**10.5 Allocation of Frames**
+## Allocation of Frames

 We turn next to the issue of allocation.
 How dowe allocate the fixed amount of free memory among the various processes?
 If we have 93 free frames and two processes, how many frames does each process get?